bzminer/bzminer/README.md

   --oc_mem_tweak INT          gddr5x memory tweak.
 0-4, 0 = disabled, 1-4 = timing, higher = faster.
 May need to reduce overclocks.
   --oc_unlock_clocks          Unlock the core and memory clocks.
 Will not mine (same as --devices argument).
   --oc_reset_all              Completely reset oc on all devices.
-Requires admin/root --oc_reset_on_exit          Reset overclocks on bzminer exit.
+Requires admin/root --oc_reset_on_exit INT      Reset overclocks on bzminer exit. default 1 (enable), 0 = disable --cukernel TEXT             Used for debugging only.
+  --cukernel2 TEXT            Used for debugging only.
+  --cukernel3 TEXT            Used for debugging only.
+  --clkernel TEXT             Used for debugging only.
+  --clkernel2 TEXT            Used for debugging only.
+  --clkernel3 TEXT            Used for debugging only.
   ```

   ![image](https://user-images.githubusercontent.com/83083846/147267767-29a8f092-694f-40f0-acb9-bb01fceba41d.png)